tznind/Wanderer/Cookbook.md

   FixedLocation: 0,0,0
   Unique: true
 ```
+_./Rooms.yaml_

 _[[View Test]](./Tests/Cookbook/StartingRoom.cs)_

 ### Add same item to many rooms

-You can use the blueprint inheritence system to create multiple references to the same master blueprint.
-For example in `Rooms.yaml`
+You can use the blueprint inheritence system to create multiple references to the same master blueprint:

 ```yaml
 - Name: Armoury